grafana/grafana/docs/sources/alerting/manage-notifications/template-notifications/template-examples.md

 # Template examples

-Here are number of more complex examples that you might want to use as a reference for customizing your notifications.
+Here are number of more complex examples to use as a reference for customizing your notifications.

 ## Template the subject of an email